 If you want to work on a project (art or otherwise) or find people to work on yours, hop on the Spark system and find people looking to connect and collaborate across all fields of endeavor.

-The Voices of Burning Man features articles and discussion about Burning Man and Burning Man culture in the world.
+The Burning Man Journal features articles and discussion about Burning Man and Burning Man culture in the world.
 We maintain an open comment policy there, allowing for a spirited dialog amongst readers around the thoughts, commentary and issues brought up in the blog posts.